Square Dance (ballet)

 George Balanchine to Antonio Vivaldi's Concerto Grosso in B minor and the first movement of his Concerto Grosso in E major, Op.
 3, nos.
 10 and 12, respectively; in 1976 he added Arcangelo Corelli's Sarabanda, Badinerie e Giga, second and third movements.
-The premiere took place on November 21, 1957, at City Center of Music and Drama, New York, with lighting by Mark Stanley.
+The premiere took place on November 21, 1957, at City Center of Music and Drama, New York, with lighting by Nananne Porcher.
 The original version placed the musicians on stage with a square dance caller calling the steps; from its 1976 revival the caller was eliminated, the orchestra placed in the pit, and a solo added for the premier danseur to the Corelli Sarabanda.
 The Pacific Northwest Ballet restored the caller for one performance at the 2007 Vail International Dance Festival.